tigerkelly/KioskTiger/README.md

 This should work on RPI 4/5 with raspian 64bit full OS.

 This code uses the JavaFX WebView widget and the Monocle/glass feature of Java 11.
-No need to have X11 or Wayland installed.
 This uses the Linux frame buffer instead of X11 or Wayland.

 For the RPi 4 SBC use the Raspian 64bit full OS.
 You can find many online tutorials on how to install it.